by Dr. Lawrence Wilson

 CERTIFICATION OF MILK

-Over 100 years ago, some doctors realized that pasteurized milk was unfit for babies, in particular, and made them ill.
+In the United States, over 100 years ago scientists and doctors knew pasteurized milk was unfit for babies, in particular, and made them ill.
 Pasteurization was used commonly to prevent diseases associated with drinking dirty or contaminated milk.
 As a result, a much better method of protecting milk was devised called certification of the safety of raw milk.

 The standards include that the herd of cows be free of tuberculosis and brucellosis, with tests every two years.
 Also, the milk must contain less than 10,000 bacteria per milliliter.
 Equipment is inspected and the milk testing frequently.
 An even stricter system is the newer Raw USA milk standards.

 Lobbying by the large dairies has contributed a lot to banning the sale of raw milk in most states in America.
 The large dairies see it as competition that they cannot control.
 However, in my experience, raw milk that is produced in a healthful way, as most of it is, is safe and a much better product than pasteurized and homogenized milk.

 Organic Milk.
 A recent attempt to improve the quality of milk by the health food community is the development of a standard called organic dairy products.
 While I am not sure of the exact requirements, presumably fewer drugs, pesticides and other harmful practices are used in the production of this milk.
 In fact, it does appear to be a better product, although most, sadly, is still pasteurized and some is homogenized as well.